Welcome to this section of my homepage,

 On

-equipment (e.g. receivers, transmitters, amplifiers
+and operate their equipment (e.g. receivers, transmitters,

-have acquired over time quite some test equipment. |
+devices I have acquired and built over time quite some

-due to my job we have multiple homes and thus I happen
+We have multiple homes and thus I

-to have several Radio Shacks and respective antenna
+happen to have several Radio Shacks and respective antenna

 |